Theophilus-Baidoo/Data--Driven-Survival-Modeling-for-Breast-Cancer/README.md

 ## Dataset

-The dataset used in my research is sourced from the **[SEER Breast Cancer Data](https://ieee-dataport.org/open-access/seer-breast-cancer-data)** provided by the IEEE DataPort.
+The dataset used in this research is sourced from the **[SEER Breast Cancer Data](https://ieee-dataport.org/open-access/seer-breast-cancer-data)** provided by the IEEE DataPort.
 It includes data on breast cancer cases, allowing for extensive analysis of survival outcomes and predictors.